simonborer/db-course-2019/content/posts/the-9th-week.md

   <div class="grid-x">
     <div class="cell large-10 large-offset-1">
       <p>For example, if you think your data structures will change while you're working on a project, and you're not sure <em>how</em> they will change, a document-based NoSQL db might be a good choice.</p>
-      <p>If your primary concern is high-speed caching of data, a key-value store db like Redis might be the best choice.</p>
+      <p>If your primary concern is high-speed caching of data, a key-value store db like <a href="https://redis.io/topics/introduction" target="_blank">Redis</a> might be the best choice.</p>
-      <p>If you're dealing with huge chunks of inconsistently structured data, you might need a column-store db like Cassandra.</p>
+      <p>If you're dealing with huge chunks of inconsistently structured data, you might need a wide column store db like <a href="http://cassandra.apache.org/" target="_blank">Cassandra</a>.</p>
-      <p>If you're dealing more with relationships than data, you might want a graph-based db like Neo4J.</p>
+      <p>If you're dealing more with relationships than data, you might want a graph-based db like <a href="https://neo4j.com/developer/graph-db-vs-rdbms/" target="_blank">Neo4J</a>.</p>
     </div>
   </div>
 </section>
 <section>
   <div class="grid-x">
     <div class="cell large-10 large-offset-1">
+      <p>Of the developers in the the developer survey, 54% said they used MySQL, while 25% used the most popular NoSQL database - MongoDB.</p>
       <p>You're most likely to encounter MongoDB when working with React.
 A popular development stack is </p>
       <ul>
         <li>React (the application framework)</li>